Guptilious/banglejs-tvremote-webserver/README.md

         ./venv/bin/pip install aiohttp
         ./venv/bin/python3 key.py

 3. Enter in the pin shown on the TV into the terminal prompt.
+You should now have a file (`tv_credentials.json`) with your tv creds included, which will be used by the wider project.

 ## npm install dependancies
 Provided`package.json` is present in your folder, you can run the below for dependancies: